JRamirex/JRamirex/README.md

 <h1 align="center">Hi 👋, I'm Juan Ramirez</h1>
 <h3 align="center">A passionate Data Science Intern from Colombia</h3>

-- 🚀 Passionate Computer Science graduate with expertise in Python, Java, SQL, and Swift, eager to kickstart a career in Data Science. 💻
+- 🚀 Passionate Computer Science graduate with expertise in Python, Jupyter, SQL, Tableau, Power Bi, Java, and Swift, currently working at a Unicorn 🦄 as a data scientist Junior at Habi 🏚️.

 - 🎓 Recently completed a Bachelor's degree in Computer Science, specializing in data analysis and machine learning.
 Excited to apply my knowledge and skills in a real-world setting as a Data Scientist intern.

-- 🔬 Proficient in popular data science libraries and frameworks such as Pandas, Matplotlib, Numpy, Seaborn, and Scikit-learn.
-Skilled in extracting insights, visualizing data, and building predictive models.
+- 🔬 Proficient in popular data science libraries and frameworks such as Pandas, Matplotlib, Numpy, Seaborn, Scikit-learn and lots of geospacial tools such as geopandas or keplgergl.
+Skilled in processing big amounts of data and extracting insights, building algorithms for complex problems and highly skilled in business presentations (Winner of two startup contest at my university).

 - 💡 A problem solver at heart, I thrive on leveraging data-driven approaches to uncover hidden patterns and drive meaningful business decisions.
 Passionate about the intersection of technology, data, and innovation.